Danny Lewicki: Professional

 In 1950, Lewicki began his National Hockey League career with the Maple Leafs.
 As a nineteen-year-old, he made the team straight out of training camp.

 Lewicki was able to get a one-way contract at $10,000 for three years and a signing bonus of $3,000.

-He made his NHL debut on October 14, 1950 against the Chicago Black Hawks.
+He made his NHL debut on October 14, 1950, against the Chicago Black Hawks.
 In his seventh game, Lewicki scored his first NHL goal on a bounce off the glass that bounced off the back of the Boston Bruins goaltender Jack Gelineau.

 Lewicki became a contender for the Calder Memorial Trophy, although he had strong competition from future Hall of Famer Terry Sawchuk.
 Lewicki had 16 goals and 31 assists before a groin injury ended his season early.
 Lewicki was third in voting for the Calder.
 The team finished second to qualify for the playoffs.

 Lewicki was pressed into service on the orders of Conn Smythe, although he was not healed.
 To play he had to have his groin muscle frozen and taped before each game.
 Instead of being able to contribute as a scorer, Lewicki would play a checking role in the playoffs.
-The Leafs defeated the Montreal Canadiens in the final 4–1 to win the 1951 Stanley Cup Final.
+The Leafs defeated the Montreal Canadiens in the final 4–1 to win the 1951 Stanley Cup Finals.
 Lewicki was an Allan Cup, Memorial Cup and Stanley Cup winner at the age of 20.

 Lewicki spent the next three seasons mainly with the Leafs' Pittsburgh Hornets.
 Smythe was mad at Lewicki for getting married during the 1951 off-season.
 In Smythe's memoirs, he later regretted demoting a player to the minors for getting married, without naming the player.
 Lewicki may be the player, but he is not the only player to be demoted for that reason.
 Lewicki and another Leaf player John McCormack were both demoted following marriages.
 Despite a 36-goal, 45-assist and 81-point season in Pittsburgh, in 1954, the Maple Leafs sold Lewicki to the New York Rangers.
 Back in the NHL, Lewicki would respond with the best NHL season of his career, scoring 29 goals and 24 assists in 70 games and was named to the NHL second All-Star team.